 Pepin in Pepin County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-44° 26.552′ N, 92° 9.145′ W. Marker is in Pepin, Wisconsin, in Pepin County.
+44° 26.545′ N, 92° 9.152′ W. Marker is in Pepin, Wisconsin, in Pepin County.
 Marker is on The Great River Road (State Highway 35) north of Washington Street, on the right when traveling north.
 Touch for map.
-Marker is in Laura Ingalls Wilder Park.
+Marker is at Laura Ingalls Wilder Park, near the Pepin Depot Museum.
 Marker is at or near this postal address: 806 3rd Street, Pepin WI 54759, United States of America.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Laura Ingalls Wilder (a few steps from this marker); The River of Rafts (approx. 3.2 miles away in Minnesota); Lake Pepin (approx. 3.2 miles away in Minnesota); a different marker also named Lake Pepin (approx. 3.2 miles away in Minnesota); Site of Fort St. Antoine (approx. 3.9 miles away); A Very Old Fish Story (approx. Historic Lake Pepin: Birthplace of Waterskiing (approx. 5.4 miles away in Minnesota); Louis McCahill Memorial Park (approx. 5˝ miles away in Minnesota).

 Also see . . .
 Phil Scheckel.
 "Not only did Phil Scheckel know the navigation of the Chippewa River probably better than any man, but he also invented ways of using brush to create wing dams, causing the Chippewa to "deepen" itself making travel easier.
 Scheckel also invented the "jinny pole" which allowed riverboats to pull themselves off sandbars if they ran aground."
 (Submitted on August 8, 2008.)